Code-Institute-Submissions/FeedMe/README.md

 **1. Logo:**

-   1. If you're logged out go to a page that is not the homepage.
+   1. If you're logged out, go to a page that is not the homepage.
    2. Try to click on the logo and verify that it leads you to the homepage.
-   3. If you're logged in go to a page that is not the recipes page.
+   3. If you're logged in, go to a page that is not the recipes page.
-   4. Try to click on the logo and verify that it leads you to the recipes.
+   4. Try to click on the logo and verify that it leads you to the recipes page.

 **2. Navigation Bar Pages:**